-In this class every student identified as Latino and an immigrant or in a family of immigrants.
+In this class, every student identified as Latino, an immigrant, or in a family of immigrants.
 So, of course, throughout the presidential campaign they had become increasingly distressed at what they heard as anti immigrant and bigoted rhetoric.

 This is my third presidential election teaching in secondary classrooms.
 Traditionally, the class has their election projects where they analyze the candidates, policies, the process.
 However, for this particular election students needed some way to respond to what they had been hearing for over year.
 I wanted to create a lesson that offered them a voice, as well an understanding of the election process and what it means to be able to participate.

 This project began with two questions, “Who will be able to vote at age 18?” in two classes only half of the students raised their hand, in the other three classes there were no hands raised.
 The second question was, “Can your parents vote in this election?” only two students from all five classes combined raised their hand.
 When asked how this impacted the election and their lives none of the students could respond.
 They had never been in a family that had the right to vote and simply didn’t know what this means.
 So we had to do some research (can you hear the collective groan?)